rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

 where the final equality is from letting $$\hbar = 1/\beta$$ and $$t = -iL$$ and allows us to express the partition function of a classical system with a quantum mechanical amplitude.
 This will turn out to be useful when considering actual systems, allowing the existance of imaginary time allows us to consider statistical effects.
 The link between $$d$$ dimensional quantum mechanics and $$d+1$$ dimensional statistical mechanics, is true in general.
 The strength of fluctuations is given by $$\hbar$$ and $$\beta$$ and the 'extra' dimension is absorbed into the time.

-This however is even useful for quantum mechanics of a single particle, where the partition function is the trace over the exponential of the Hamiltonian as an operator.
-From the connection, this can be reformulated as a trace over the transition amplitude evaluated at an imaginary time.
-So the real time dynamics and statistical aspects can both be formulated from the same thing, providing that imaginary time is allowed.
+This however is even useful for quantum mechanics of a single particle, where the partition function is the trace over the exponential of the Hamiltonian operator.
+From this connection, this can be reformulated as a trace over the transition amplitude evaluated at an imaginary time.
+So both the real time dynamics and statistical aspects can both be formulated from the same thing, providing that imaginary time is allowed.

 ## Field Integrals